 How the Child was Injured On the Playground

-On the morning of September 18, 2013, a Lancaster, SC daycare teacher led her class of 3 and 4 year-olds to the playground.
+On the morning of September 18, 2013, a Lancaster, SC daycare teacher led her class of 3 and 4-year-olds to the playground.
 There were boxes of toys on the playground, as well as wooden blocks and jump ropes.
 As the children played, the daycare teacher took a seat on a nearby bench.
+Our South Carolina daycare injury lawyer details more.

 Past & Future Medical Care For the Brain Injury